ros2/design/articles/content_filtering.md

 There are two types of parameter events subscription, one is for system(TimeSource) which is controlled and taken care by rclcpp and rclpy internally.
 And the other is user application to register user callback to be fired when parameter events come in.

 It would be good to create ContentFilteredTopic for each of them.
-This can make responsibility clear and simple, can avoid the complication about filtering expression merge between user filtering and system filtering.
+This can make responsibility clear and simple, it also can avoid the complication about filtering expression merge between user filtering and system filtering.

 |  ContentFilterTopic  |  Description  |
 | :--- | :--- |
 |  /parameter_events_system_Node_ID  |  parameter events ContentFilteredTopic for system internal usage, Node ID would be uuid to identify this NodeBase. |
 |  /parameter_events_user_Node_ID  |  parameter events ContentFilteredTopic for user callback  usage, Node ID would be uuid to identify this NodeBase. |

-(*) These ContentFilteredTopic should not show up to user. (e.g `ros2 topic list`)
+(*) These ContentFilteredTopic should not show up to user but ordinary topic. (e.g `ros2 topic list`)

 - TimeSource
   **use_sim_time** event on self-node_base is subscribed internally to check if **use_sim_time** parameter is changed or not. so internally this **use_sim_time** AND self node name always must be in filter_expression and expression_parameters via ContentFilteredTopic if it is supported. see [here](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp/src/rclcpp/time_source.cpp#L123-L125).